 Among the few exceptions are alcohol and tobacco, which can’t be returned where prohibited by law.
 Diamonds over 1 carat must be authenticated before a refund is approved.
 As for the aforementioned caskets?
 All sales are final unless damage occurred during shipping.

-Shopping at a warehouse club isn't for everyone.
+Paid for a Costco membership and never use it?
 If, after joining Costco, you decide you aren’t getting the best value on the products you buy or you simply don’t shop enough to justify paying the annual fee, you can cancel your membership anytime and get your money back.

 All you have to do is visit your local Costco, go to the membership desk and request to close your account.
+You can also call the Member Services Center at 1-800-774-2678.
 As part of Costco’s "Risk-Free 100% Satisfaction Guarantee," your membership will be cancelled and you’ll receive a full (not prorated) refund of the annual fee on the spot — no questions asked and no cancellation fee.

 We put prices on a few Kirkland Signature items found at a Washington, D.C., area Costco to the test against similar name-brand products.
 Here’s what we found: A 30-roll pack of Kirkland Signature 2-Ply Toilet Tissue (380 sheets) cost $17.49, while a 30-roll pack of Charmin Ultra Soft 2-Ply Toilet Tissue (221 sheets) was $22.99.
 A 12-roll pack of Kirkland Signature Premium Paper Towels (160 sheets per roll) was $16.99, while the same size package of Bounty Paper Towels (135 sheets per roll) priced at $19.49.